tacogips/async-graphql-reverse/README.md

 ```

-Then you should implements Resolvers in a struct (default path: `crate::datasource::Datasource`) and put it into graphql schemas context.
+Then you should implement Resolvers in a struct (default path: `crate::datasource::Datasource`) and put it into graphql schemas context.

 ```rust